This article is part of my work to explain my knowledge about Software migration in the company Byoskill.

 - Frequency of releases and year schedule / roadmap

-It comes in a phase of three steps.
+It comes in a three phase steps.

 - The actual picture